bargotinitin/symfony7_event_booking/README.md

     -- Please refer post.txt for json which has to be passed in body.

+# Postman collection

+For using the APIs in postman, please import this collection.
+File name: Event Booking Collection.postman_collection.json

 # Test

   ## Fire this command for creating separate database for testing.